ryans314/FocusReader/context/design/concepts/TextSettings/testing.md/steps/file.8bae408c.md

       return { error: "Font size must be a positive number." };
     }
     if (!this.isValidLineHeight(lineHeight, fontSize)) {
-      return {
-        error: "Line height must be greater than or equal to font size.", };
+      return { error: "Line height must be greater than or equal to font size." };
     }

     // Effects